Last but certainly not least in our Gordon & MacPhail evening was a whisky from Longmorn.

-- Nose – Baon!
+- Nose – Bacon!
 Yippee!!
 Then overripe fruits, creamy custard, nutmeg and such yummy eggnog, a bit of spice, ginger bread, shifted to sweet spices, peanut brittle… all this before the 1st sip!!
 Then… wool jacket with smoke, more fruits

 - Palate – Curious quality, black liquorice, peppercorn, so sweet, soft tobacco which took a long time to develop… smooth

 - Finish – Musky smoke, comforting wrapping around like a warm blanket with a black liquorice chaser

 One remarked how it was like an “elegant man” and a yet also a bit of an old dandy.

 I’ll admit I had a moment before we opened the bottle of dread… what if it was a disaster?
-The last Longmorn we had was less than stellar… and the Longhorn of old was a character – and a most enjoyable one at that – so our hope was it would lean more towards such a style.
+The last Longmorn we had was less than stellar… yet the Longhorn of old was a character – a most enjoyable one at that – so our hope was it would lean more towards such a style.

 And the verdict?
 A complete hit.
 Sweet but with substance.
 Just the right element of a hint of smoke, sweetness from the sherry 1st fill hogsheads.

 On the bottle, the notes confirmed it is from 1st fill ex-sherry hogsheads and described as:

 Delicate Sherry notes with stewed apples, pear and traces of tobacco.
 The palate has white pepper initially with banana and orange flavours complemented by a creamy milk chocolate chip.

 Here’s what the folks over at Gordon & MacPhail have to say on their website: